Calculating and paying tax after someone dies

 Working out their Income Tax up to the date of death

 The deceased could have paid too much or even too little Income Tax.
-As a result, the deceased’s estate may owe tax to the government, or it could be owed a tax refund.
+As a result, the deceased’s estate might owe tax to the government, or it could be owed a tax refund.

 To make sure that the correct amount of Income Tax is paid, you should contact HM Revenue & Customs (HMRC) so that they can adjust the deceased’s tax calculation.